xiaodi17/blog-server-express/README.md

 # Blog Server - Node.js

-This project is a blog server that built by Express.js
+This project is a blog server that built by Express.js You can do CRUD blog post with this server.

 ## Getting Started